thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 Once the dealine for a project has passed, I give students one day to collaborate as much as they like in preperation for oral presentations.
 This also gives me time to grade.

-The next day, I select a random sample of students to present.
+The next day, volunteers--or a random sample of students, if no one volunteers--present.
 I average those students' presentation performances, and apply that average as everyone's presentation grade.

 #### Late policy/Absence Policy

 - Projects:
-  - First late project penatly: max grade of a 90; 0 for the presentation grade.
+  - First late project penatly: max grade of 90%; 0 for the presentation grade.
-  - Second: max grade is a 70, and I will deprioritize grading it.
+  - Second: max grade is 70%, and I will deprioritize grading it.
-  - Third or more: max grade is a 60, and I will deprioritize grading it.
+  - Third or more: max grade is 60%, and I will deprioritize grading it.
 - Class participation:
   - Absent students are exempt from that week's participation grade.
 - Exercises: